micz/ThunderStats/claude-spec/06-features.md

 - **Starred/Unstarred** — all, starred only, or unstarred only
 - **Subject keyword** — filter messages containing a keyword in the subject

+#### Compare Periods
+- Toggle button enables comparison mode
+- User selects only the start date for Period B; the end date is auto-calculated to match Period A's length
+- Period B data is overlaid on all charts with distinct colors (coral red for bars, purple/red for line charts)
+- Delta summary row shows percentage change in sent and received between periods (green for increase, red for decrease)
+- Disabled in single-day mode
+- Categorical charts (domains, folders, tags) merge labels from both periods

 #### Statistics Output
 - Aggregated sent/received chart (based on selected aggregation level)
 - Time-of-day distribution chart